 All processes and controls, including reconciliation performed internally and with issuers, are audited periodically by B3's Audit Department and independent auditors authorised by CVM.
-Risk mapping and internal controls are reviewed annually by the Governance and Integrated Management Department.
+Risk mapping and internal controls are reviewed periodically by the Governance, Integrated Management and Cyber Security Executive Department.